Frequently Asked Questions

 Burning Sands.
 Second place is probably Rum n' Bass.

-I do not regularly play Geometry Dash, but I do own it.
+I do play Geometry Dash.
+I started playing in February 2020.
 My username is "NotBoomKitty".
 I have played GD SubZero for a couple hours as well.
 Whoever has the "BoomKitty" GD account is not me.

 I have an Oculus Rift S and I have Beat Saber.
 I don't play super often, maybe a couple times a month.
 Good game!